Bartering Items |

 Also, peanut butter is the easiest thing on the planet to make.
 You simply toss a bag of peanuts (shelled), 1 tsp. salt, 1-1/2 tablespoons peanut oil (and 1-1/2 tsp. honey if want) into a food processor and BAM, you have peanut butter.
 Seriously, that's it!

-Until then, it looks like for the prepping with canned fruits and vegetables will have to do.
-And that's okay.
 The important thing is to prep.
 When you have to prep in a hurry, beggers can't be choosers.
 Choose you cans and begin stocking, hoarding, piling and storing food.

 Do I even need to mention, rotate your expiration dates and keep an eye on them.
 Waste not, want not.
+Actually preppers do 'not' pay much attention to expiration dates, which means neither do I. That's just me (or us).
+Still we use our pantry (stored food) and rotate accordingly, refilling as needed.

 and suggest to you.
 This page is simply to give you an idea of what you might want or need to add to your meals.